 Challenge criteria have been developed in three categories: Healthy Eating, Physical Activity and Overall Wellness.
 To ensure that this Challenge represented other collaborative efforts, Challenge criteria were also aligned to the Healthiest Maryland Business initiative and health data resulting from the 2016 Community Health Needs Assessment.
 Businesses can select criteria they plan to implement from these lists.

-A special thanks to Herald-Mail Media for helping us set up registration on the Healthy Washington County site and to the Michael G. Callas Charitable Trust for making the pilot year of the Challenge possible!
+A special thanks to Herald-Mail Media for helping us set up registration on the Healthy Washington County site and to the Michael G. Callas Charitable Trust for making the 2017 and 2018 years of the Challenge possible!